gschmutz/kafka-workshop/10-stream-processing-using-ksql/README.md

 kafka-topics --zookeeper zookeeper:2181 --create --topic dangerous_driving_ksql --partitions 8 --replication-factor 2
 ```

-Now let's publish to that topic from KSQL.
+Now let's publish to that topic from ksqlDB.
 For that we can create a new Stream.
 Instead of creating it on an existing topic as we have done before, we use the `CREATE STREAM ...
 AS SELECT ...` variant.

 ```
 DROP STREAM dangerous_driving_s;

 CREATE STREAM dangerous_driving_s \
   WITH (kafka_topic='dangerous_driving_ksql', \
         value_format='DELIMITED', \